Lux-AI-Challenge/Lux-Design-S1/specs.md

 ### The Map

 The world of Lux is represented as a 2d grid.
 Coordinates increase east (right) and south (down).
-The map width and height range can be 12, 16, 24, or 32 tiles long.
+The map is always a square and can be 12, 16, 24, or 32 tiles long.
 The (0, 0) coordinate is at the top left.

 ![](https://raw.githubusercontent.com/Lux-AI-Challenge/Lux-Design-2021/master/assets/game_board.png)